 ULTRA SOUND WOODPECKER REPELLER ^

-Lastly, the BIRD GARD is a sounding device that can provide one more option when trying to control woodpeckers.
-Basically it uses ultra sound woodpeckers find annoying.
+Lastly, we have an SOUND REPELLER that works very well for birds including woodpeckers.
+Basically it uses both ultra sound and predatory bird sounds to chase away woodpeckers.
 When placed in line where woodpeckers are active, you can direct the sound at the siding to keep the birds away.
+Results are instant and you have two options for setting them up.

 Woodpeckers are generally not thought of as “annoying” or “nuisance birds”.
 But if conditions are conducive around your home and some start to appear on the structure, they can become a problem.
 Woodpecker control cannot be done directly to the birds but by employing some of the products and equipment detailed above, you should be able to safely and effectively chase them off your home.